carletes/kubernetes-101/README.md

 $
 ```

-## Deployments
+## Replica sets

 So far we have:

 * A way to run processes in a Kubernetes cluster (pods).
 * A way to use persistent storage in a Kubernetes cluster (persistent
   volumes).
-* A way to give oour pods stable network identity, and make them
+* A way to give our pods stable network identity, and make them
   accessible from the outside world (services).

 Pods are still ephemeral, though: